Politics and government of Arkansas: Governor

-Legislative Branch
+Legislative branch

 The Arkansas General Assembly is the state's bicameral bodies of legislators, composed of the Senate and House of Representatives.
 Elections in the Arkansas Senate are staggered such that half the body is up for re-election every two years.
 Since the late 20th century, the Senate has 35 members from districts of approximately equal population.
 These districts are redrawn decennially with each US census.
 The entire state senate was up for reelection in 2012.
 Arkansas voters elected a 21-14 Republican majority in the Senate.

 House districts are redistricted by the Arkansas Board of Apportionment.
-Following the 2012 elections, Republicans gained a 51-49 majority in the House of Representatives.
+Following the 2012 elections, Republicans gained a 51–49 majority in the House of Representatives.

 Following the 2014 elections, an amendment to the Arkansas Constitution was approved that expanded legislative term limits to 16 years total in either the Senate and House of Representatives.
-Prior to this, Senators were limited to two four-year terms and Representatives were limited to three two-year terms.
+Prior to this, senators were limited to two four-year terms and representatives were limited to three two-year terms.

 The Republican Party majority status in the Arkansas State House of Representatives following the 2012 elections is the party's first since 1874 during the Reconstruction era.
 Democrats regained control of the state house and suppressed black and Republican voters.
 At the turn of the century, the legislature passed a new constitution and laws disenfranchising most African Americans and establishing Jim Crow.
 African Americans were closed out of the political system for many decades.
-The shift of white conservatives from the Democratic to the Republican Party took place more gradually in Arkansas than some southern states.
 It was 2012 before the Republican Party re-established control of the state legislature.